peiche/cover/README.md

 Cover was built from the ground up with ASE in mind.
 Break out of the content area with full-width components like images, galleries, maps, and more.

-###Put your content first
+###Focus on your content

-We know you love your menus and your widgets.
-But that's not what your readers come for, is it?
-Of course not.
 Cover puts your content first, exactly where it should be.
-But that doesn't mean you can't have widgets and menus.
-That's where the overlay comes in.
+But that doesn't mean you can't have widgets and menus, and that's where the overlay comes in.

 The overlay is a full-screen menu and widget display.
 You can define two menus -- a regular one and a social media one, more on that in a bit -- and as many widgets as your little heart desires.